CONTENTS

 - Rhabdomyolysis NOT caused by seizure, syncope, exercise, statins, or myositis: 3 points.

 Rhabdomyolysis is a riddle wrapped in a mystery inside an enigma.
-The definition of rhabdomyolysis is debatable, specifically regarding which level of creatinine kinase (if any) predicts renal injury.
-There are precisely zero RCTs showing benefit of any treatment for rhabdomyolysis.
+The definition of rhabdomyolysis is debatable, specifically regarding which level of creatine kinase (if any) predicts renal injury.
+There are no RCTs showing benefit of any treatment for rhabdomyolysis.
 So from diagnosis to treatment, there is no solid evidence on this disease.
 This chapter attempts to cut a path through the confusion, but please be warned – little in this chapter is certain.

 - Colchicine.